php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

 DI Containers and service locators are the 2 sides of a same coin.
 In both, you do provide an instance identifier (a string) and the service/container returns an object.

-They are however  different in the way they are used.
+However, they are different in the way they are used.
 If you use a container as a service locator, your are drastically increasing the dependency of your code (on all your project).

 A DI container should actually only be used by the component bootstraping the project (that is